 In the McPhaul case the court's majority held that the burden of proof as to ditional \$3 per day for "semiwhy the records were not produced rested private" or double that for "priwith the defendant.
 The minority of the pitals there is little difference justices correctly pointed out that the ma- between standard and semiprijority had dispensed with the presumption vate accommodation-they mean of innocence, "one of our most important sharing a room either with one safeguards against oppression."
-The court waited until the eleventh month of Dr. Uphaus' incarceration to de- ance.
-It does not pay the bills of cide that no federal issue was involved in doctors, surgeons or anesthehis conviction for refusing to surrender tists.
+The court waited until the eleventh month of Dr. Uphaus' incarceration to decide that no federal issue was involved in doctors, surgeons or anesthehis conviction for refusing to surrender tists.
 Canada is miles from the the guest list of the World Fellowship British compulsory health Center to New Hampshire Attorney General Wyman.
 Earlier, the court had found Canada has not taken over the a federal basis for action when it upheld hospitals - they run themthe conviction.
-Justice Hugo Black's dissent declared: "I think the summary dismissal of this some do, the plan may cover appeal without even so much as the benefit of oral argument when the abridgement treated there or elsewhere. of the rights of free speech and assembly Nova' Scotia, for example, has is so obvious, is a sad indication of just brought cancer treatment, Xhow far this court has already departed ray and other studies, minor from the protection of the Bill of Rights medical and surgical procedures and an omen of things yet to come."
-Dr. Uphaus, who is slated for release clause.
-Dec.
+Justice Hugo Black's dissent declared: "I think the summary dismissal of this some do, the plan may cover appeal without even so much as the bene- mitted to ordinary hospitals but fit of oral argument when the abridgement | treated there or elsewhere. of the rights of free speech and assembly Nova Scotia, for example, has is so obvious, is a sad indication of just brought cancer treatment, Xhow far this court has already departed ray and other studies, minor from the protection of the Bill of Rights and an omen of things yet to come."
+Dr. Uphaus, who is slated for release clause Dec.
 13, will celebrate his seventieth birthday in the Merimack county jail Nov.
 27. Why not send this courageous fighter a card of greetings indicating your determination to resist the government attacks on American liberties?
-Diagnostic Services Act is, at base, a plan to spread the wealth.
-It is socialism to some The Hospital Insurance The Federal Government in Ottawa pays half the cost of the plan.
+Diagnostic Services Act is, at wealth.
+It is socialism to some The Federal Government in Ottawa pays half the cost of the plan.
 The nine participating provinces pay the other half.
 In scheme.
-By then it will cover nearly I8 million of us and It pays for bed, care, meals, drugs, use of operating room and equipment, surgical supplies, radiotherapy and physiotherapy (where available), nurses, laboratories, radiological and other diagnostic procedures with necessary interpretations.
+By then it will cover nearly 18 million of us and It pays for bed, care, meals, drugs, use of operating room and equipment, surgical supplies, radiotherapy and physiotherapy (where available), nurses, laboratories, radiological and other diagnostic procedures with necessary interpretations.
 The accommodation is at a 'standard ward" level.
-If you want better you may pay an adother patient or with three.)
-The plan provides hospital insurance - not medical insurscheme although her foot has selves.
-If a province wishes, and "outpatients," persons not admitted to ordinary hospitals but and "emergency" treatment (48 hours) under the "outpatient" How does the scheme differ re its advantages?
+If you want better you may pay an advate" splendor.
+(In many hosother patient or with three.)
+The plan provides hospita insurance - not medical insurance.
+It does not pay the bills of scheme although her foot has If a province wishes, and medical and surgical procedures and "emergency" treatment (48 hcurs) under the "outpatient" selves.